 For thrill-seeking extreme activity-loving teens, bungee jumping in London should be on your list.
-For ages 14 and upwards, you can do a 160 feet bungee jump at Battersea Park.
+For ages 14 and upwards, you can do a 160-foot bungee jump at Battersea Park.
 An expert instructor will help you prepare for the jump and safely fit your ankle harnesses and all necessary equipment.

 You will have a briefing and a pep talk to inform and calm you before taking the plunge.
 You will head up to the top of the crane for your free fall, with all of London sprawling before you!